top of page

 3. Immediately bring your pet to your nearest VEG ER hospital.

-VEG ER for Pets is Always Open
+VEG ER for Pets is always open

 Once your pet is at the hospital, depending on the severity of the burn, they'll be treated with additional immediate cooling to the affiliated area, wound cleaning, pain management, antibiotics to prevent infection, and with more serious burns, IV fluids to combat shock and ensure proper hydration.